omanandswami2005/omanandswami2005/README.md

-# Hi there,  Omiii Here !!! 👋
+# Hi there,  Omiii is Here !!! 👋

 ## About Omiii